 Native Lookalikes: Currently no information available here yet, or there are no native Texas species that could be confused with Rescuegrass.

-Ecological Threat: Bromus catharticus can form dense swards.
-Thick concentrations of the grass can outcompete native plants and prevent natural regeneration.
+Ecological Threat: Bromus catharticus can form dense swards which can outcompete native plants and prevent natural regeneration.

 Biology & Spread: Bromus catharticus has an active grow season in fall, winter and spring.
 The seeds may be spread by mowers, slashers, wind, animals, vehicles, and clothing.

-U.S. Habitat: Bromus catharticus is a common invasive weed of untended areas, roadsides, parks, disturbed soil, gardens, orchards, vineyards, drainage lines, and crops.
+U.S. Habitat: Rescuegrass is a common invasive weed of untended areas, roadsides, parks, disturbed soil, gardens, orchards, vineyards, drainage lines, and crops.
 Occurs in temperate, sub-tropical and sometimes semi-arid regions.
 Occurs in natural habitats such as dry coastal vegetation, grasslands, grassy woodlands, open woodlands, and riparian areas.

 U.S. Nativity: Introduced to continental U.S.